gxai/gxai.github.io/About.md

 **Artificial intelligence**

 ### About gxai
 **gxai is a GitHub project of Michael Weber.
 You will find here information about my projects, processes & skills.
-I am involved in many projects & processes & have more than 25 years experience with research in different fields.**
+I am involved in many projects & processes & have more than 25 years experience in research in different fields of science.**

 ---